Last week, RMS announced release of a single hardware solution for EMV card acceptance and signature capture with Vantiv Payments. We have been...

-Changes to The FSA Eligible Products List and What They Mean to Your Pharmacy
+Changes to FSA Eligible Products List & What They Mean For Pharmacy

 Earlier this week, SIGIS members received a letter detailing changes to FSA, HSA and HRA product eligibility, resulting from the recently signed CARES act.
 In recent years, OTC medications have required a prescription to be eligible for purchase with a benefit card.
 The CARES act reverts product eligibility criteria to an earlier model.